sudosu4pp/gnx-qemu-edge/readme.md

 ### How can I use my own image?

-  If you want to boot an operating system that is not in the list, you can set the `BOOT` variable to the URL of the image:
+  If you want to download an operating system that is not in the list above, you can set the `BOOT` variable to the URL of the image:

   ```yaml
   environment: